UAE: Come for Mappila songs, 101 snack varieties at this Ramadan food festival

 Another restaurant in the area, Teeffee, reported that they had seen an uptick in business by over 25 per cent.
 “We have been doing really good business both inside the restaurant as well as in our street food counter,” said manager Maneesh.
 “Our suhoor combos and buffet are extremely popular.
 We are also selling 101 varieties of snacks for iftar and suhoor.
 On an average we have seen an increase in sales of at least 25 percent.
 We are really happy with the outcome of the festival.”

-More than 45 restaurants, serving including Indian, Afgani and Sudanese cuisines, are participating in the festival and are offering special menus as part of it.
+More than 45 restaurants, serving Indian, Afghani and Sudanese cuisines, among many others, are participating in the festival and are offering special menus as part of it.
 These menus serve up a variety of items, including unique dishes, suhoor and iftar specials as well as different varieties of snacks.

 “We had come for the festival last year as well,” said Sali.
 “This year, the crowds and food variety are more.
 The live performance stage is also a great place to sit and eat without having to go into one particular restaurant.”